Suggestion: Watch the 20 minutes video tutorial before reading this article

 - Label files

 You can also send a reference sample.
-But, treat a reference sample as a compliment the your Techpack, not a replacement for it.
+But, treat a reference sample as a complement to your Techpack, not a replacement for it.

 I suggest that you buy samples from at least 3 or 4 suppliers.

-You can safely assume that the fail rate is around 50%, so you want to be sure that you have plenty of backup suppliers if one of them fails to either deliver a sample or match your techpack.
+You can safely assume that the product sample failure rate is around 50%, so you want to be sure that you have plenty of backup suppliers if one of them fails to either deliver a sample or match your techpack.

 In my experience, Vietnamese suppliers are not faster or slower than those in China.
 That does, however, mean that that they can be pretty slow.